 This is why we focus so heavily on hard asset capital-like businesses, but again, we are not betting on the market beta.
-We don't want to bet on the industry.
+We don't want to bet on the market beta.
+We're not betting on the industry.
 We don't want to bet on the industry.
 And we're not betting on crude.
 We don't necessarily not want to bet on crude, but if you don't have to, far better to not do it.
 So, that's why I really love this slide, and it shows you what great business models on autopilot can do for you as a shareholder if you basically just own them properly at the right valuation and then let them compound.